A Hallucinogenic Tree Changed How Humans Used Drugs

 We also can’t really say the modern ideas of how psychedelics can help us is simply an extension of how humans used those drugs thousands of years ago, clinical psychologist Kevin St. Arnaud told The Daily Beast.

-If you live in the contemporary West, you likely were taught psychoactive drugs are “at worst, inherently problematic or dangerous, and at best, a temporary hedonic escape,” said St. Arnauld.
+If you live in the contemporary West, you were likely taught psychoactive drugs are “at worst, inherently problematic or dangerous, and at best, a temporary hedonic escape,” said St. Arnaud.
 This is not how it was for the Wari, and it’s not how it is for a number of other societies.

-It’s something to consider during the present push to decriminalize psychoactive substances like psilocybin and gain FDA approval for prescription psychedelics.
-The social effects, and subsequent therapeutic benefits, associated with hallucinogenic drugs is in part a result of preparation and settings.
-Success comes back to this theme of contexts.
+That's something to consider during the present push to decriminalize psychoactive substances like psilocybin and gain FDA approval for prescription psychedelics.
+The social effects, and subsequent therapeutic benefits, associated with hallucinogenic drugs depends a great deal on exactly how the drug is used, with whom, and for what purpose.

 St. Arnaud does think today’s society is missing out on an opportunity to learn how to use psychoactive drugs to enhance “personal, social, and spiritual well-being.”
 But just taking a psychedelic won’t foster social cohesion, he explained.
 A shift in culture and perspective is necessary.